Category: Digital Solutions

 Unlocking efficiency with automated solutions: ICT Service Desk are leading the way

-ICT Service Desk 1st Line Support Leads, Jeff Wiltshire and Paul Burkett, are not just the friendly voice at the end of the phone line when you have an IT issue, they are leading the way in customer support and they are always looking to make your experience better with efficiency savings and innovative solutions.
+ICT Service Desk 1st Line Support Leads, Jeff Wiltshire and Paul Burkett, are not just the friendly voice at the end of the phone when you have an IT issue.
+They are leading the way in customer support and are always looking to make your experience better with efficiency savings and innovative solutions.

-At a recent Show and Tell session Paul and Jeff demonstrated a great solution for not only saving our ICT staff time, but improving response rates and service satisfaction for staff and students using lecture theatre AV and campus computers.
+At a recent show and tell session to ICT colleagues, Paul and Jeff demonstrated a great solution for not only saving our staff time, but improving response rates and service satisfaction for staff and students using Audio Visual (AV) equipment in lecture theatres and campus computers.

-Jeff said, “Our goals were to; free up our Analysts’ time, improve the Service Desk efficiency and staff satisfaction, and to ensure that campus computer rooms and lecture theatres were consistently ready for use”.
+Jeff said, “Our goals were to free up our analysts’ time, improve the overall efficiency of the Service Desk and staff satisfaction, and to ensure that campus computer rooms and lecture theatres were consistently ready for use”.

-Part of an Analysts role is to check the status of student (cluster) machines on campus AND ensure the Audio Visual (AV) systems are always operational in lecture theatres.
+Part of an analyst’s role is to check the status of student (cluster) machines on campus and ensure the AV systems are always operational in lecture theatres.

-The challenge with this work is that it can be very time-consuming and a very inefficient process of manually checking the big data platform, Splunk, on a daily basis for cluster computer issues and then logging 100s of identified faults in our ASK ticketing system ready for actioning.
+The challenge with this work is that it can be very time-consuming, using an inefficient process of manually checking the current platform on a daily basis for issues with cluster computers and then logging hundreds of identified faults in our ticketing system.

-For the AV checks our Analysts had to manually review a Daily Checks Excel file and create tickets for the120+ room each day.
+For the AV checks, our analysts had to manually review a daily checks Excel file and create tickets for the 120+ rooms each day.

-Jeff explained, “This manual element of the process significantly impacted productivity, requiring one analyst to dedicate half a day to checking Splunk and logging faults!
+Jeff explained, “This manual element of the process significantly impacted productivity, requiring one analyst to dedicate half a day just for checking and logging faults!
 The process also made accurate reporting difficult and delayed issue resolution, as many problems could not be fixed remotely.”

 From tedious tasks to seamless solutions

 To address the issue, Paul and Jeff spoke with stakeholders to understand the specific challenges and requirements.
-The team physically checked all cluster rooms to ensure that the information in Splunk matched what was found in the rooms.
+The team physically checked all cluster rooms to ensure that the information in the current system matched what was found in the rooms.

 They then went on to develop an internal application called the ‘Campus cluster checks analyser’, using Microsoft’s Visual Studio (VB.NET) and WMI queries to automate the remote checking of cluster computer machines and a questionnaire for the AV rooms.
 This tool was designed to verify the availability and functionality of computers without manual intervention.